Nutrition and Dietetics (N&D)

 Designed to meet the needs of an individual student or a small group of graduate students.
 Course content will be based on the interests and needs of the student(s) in consultation with the faculty member's area of specialization.
 Prerequisite: Consent of the instructor.
 Repeatable to 4.00 credits.

 Discussion of current research and evidence-based practice in nutrition.
 Practice of oral presentation of scientific data in a professional setting.
 On demand.

 N&D 594.
 Research Methods in Nutrition.
 3 Credits.

 The course examines the scientific foundation of nutrition research and critiques nutrition research.
 Students develop a research proposal.
 Prerequisites: Graduate statistics and admission into the program.
 S, even years.

 A block of supervised practice experiences working with diverse populations in a nutrition clinic focusing on the development of advanced nutrition education counseling skills.
 Students will develop both group and individualized client-centered counseling approaches.
 Practicum is taken near completion of graduate coursework.
 Prerequisites: N&D 560, a minimum of 20 credits in graduate program, and declared specialization of nutrition education and counseling.
-Repeatable to 4 credits.
-SS, even years.
+Repeatable to 4.00 credits.
+F,S,SS.